Zoesgithub/MtBNN/README.md

     python main.py -t test1 test2 -p ./Model/model.ckpt-0 -k 2

-In the testing mode, the number of tasks used in the training process must be specified, i.e. the value of k.
+In the testing mode, the number of tasks used in the training process must be specified, i.e. the value of k must be given.
 The order of tasks in the testdata must be the same as that in the traindata.

+The test result will be saved with a suffix of *MtBNN_test_out*

 ## Fine-tuning and validation on SNP data
 example: